-Directors Lab Project
+Directors Lab Program

 In our Directors Lab, professionally trained Teaching Artists present a 45 minute long version of a Shakespeare or classic Greek play, with text selected to inspire and incite conversation among middle and high school students.
 After the performance, students are given the opportunity to “direct” those scenes via a series of workshops.
 Students are invited to unpack the world of rhetoric, intent, tactics, and are shown the benefits of increasing their desire to communicate.